LucasMegnan/Pixel-Showdown/README.md

 ## Main Features

 Pixel Showdown contains some features that makes him unique:
 - Graphics are made in pixel art.
-Some sprites have been found (open-source only) and some have been made my the collaborators. <br>
+Some sprites have been found (open-source only) and some have been made by the collaborators. <br>
 ![](./Documents/img/image.png)
 - A versus-fighting game aimed at pleasing either novice or experienced players.
 - Some functionalities are hidden, such as combos.
 You have to find them out by yourself!